 Total tax recaptures from Schedule OR-ASC-NP.
-All tax recaptures are claimed on Schedule OR-ASC-NP.
+Tax recaptures are forfeited tax credits that increase your tax.
+For information about tax recaptures, see "Additions to tax" in Publication OR-17.
+Tax recaptures are reported on Schedule OR-ASC-NP.
 Enter the total from Schedule OR-ASC-NP, line E5.
 Include Schedule OR-ASC-NP with your return.